narasimha-31/Houston_Demographics_Map/README.md

 - 🧠 Hover effects for better user guidance
 - 🔄 "Reset View" button to clear selection and re-center map
 - 📂 Dropdown for quick access to any neighborhood
-- 📸 A built-in visual user guide to help first-time users
+- 📸 A built-in visual user guide to help first-time users or non-tech users

 ---